lufvelasquezgo/llg/CONTRIBUTING.rst

-.. highlight:: shell
+.. highlight: shell

 ============
 Contributing
 ============

 Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Every little bit helps.

 You can contribute in many ways: